CassandreWoj/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 **5.1 Briefly explain the strategies you have chosen and why you have chosen them.**

 ```
-  first       The first server with available connection slots receives the
+  leastconn   The server with the lowest number of connections receives the
               connection.
-The servers are chosen from the lowest numeric
-              identifier to the highest (see server parameter "id"), which
-              defaults to the server's position in the farm.
-Once a server
-              reaches its maxconn value, the next server is used.
-It does
-              not make sense to use this algorithm without setting maxconn.
-              The purpose of this algorithm is to always use the smallest
+Round-robin is performed within groups of servers
-              number of servers so that extra servers can be powered off
+              of the same load to ensure that all servers will be used.
+This
-              during non-intensive hours.
-This algorithm ignores the server
-              weight, and brings more benefit to long session such as RDP
-              or IMAP than HTTP, though it can be useful there too.
-In
-              order to use this algorithm efficiently, it is recommended
-              that a cloud controller regularly checks server usage to turn
-              them off when unused, and regularly checks backend queue to
-              turn new servers on when the queue inflates.
-Alternatively,
-              using "http-check send-state" may inform servers on the load.

-  random
-  random(<draws>)
+              algorithm is dynamic, which means that server weights may be
+              adjusted on the fly for slow starts for instance.

-              A random number will be used as the key for the consistent
+  random      A random number will be used as the key for the consistent
               hashing function.
 This means that the servers' weights are
               respected, dynamic weight changes immediately take effect, as
               well as new server additions.
-Random load balancing can be
-              useful with large farms or when servers are frequently added
-              or removed as it may avoid the hammering effect that could
-              result from roundrobin or leastconn in this situation.
-The
-              hash-balance-factor directive can be used to further improve
-              fairness of the load balancing, especially in situations
-              where servers show highly variable response times.
-When an
-              argument <draws> is present, it must be an integer value one
-              or greater, indicating the number of draws before selecting
-              the least loaded of these servers.
-It was indeed demonstrated
-              that picking the least loaded of two servers is enough to
-              significantly improve the fairness of the algorithm, by
-              always avoiding to pick the most loaded server within a farm
-              and getting rid of any bias that could be induced by the
-              unfair distribution of the consistent list.
-Higher values N
-              will take away N-1 of the highest loaded servers at the
-              expense of performance.
-With very high values, the algorithm
-              will converge towards the leastconn's result but much slower.
-              The default value is 2, which generally shows very good
-              distribution and performance.
 This algorithm is also known as
               the Power of Two Random Choices and is described here :
               http://www.eecs.harvard.edu/~michaelm/postscripts/handbook2001.pdf
 ```